aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/markdownsaveoptions/_index.md

 ```

-The cached file folder is used to store some large data.
+The folder for temporary files that may be used as data cache.

 **Returns:**
 java.lang.String